 Social media is a necessary evil.
 Isn't that what we all say?
 We laugh when a graphic makes its way around the web with a claim that writing is 2% perspiration and 98% procrastinating on Facebook.
 It's funny, because it's true, right?
 But why does it need to be true?
 Can't we make a little, earth-shattering change here?

-I'm not creating any social media accounts for my new author brand, and I'm letting go of many that I established as Emlyn Chand.
-Darby's accounts have already bitten the dust, and I don't miss them one bit!
+I'm not creating any social media accounts for my new author brand, and I'm letting go of many that I established under my pen names.

 For now, it's enough to maintain this blog, and–oh, I don't know–actually write my novel!
 I believe in only doing one thing if you only have time to do one thing well.
 If my time restraints change, sure, I may add a Facebook page or a Twitter account… or I may just take more time to write.